 While making the matzah, it is a wonderful time to meditate on all of the story of Passover and of our Salvation.

 I will include some scriptures and notes.
-For the recipe please go to this post HERE.

 The people took their dough before it had become leavened and wrapped their kneading bowls in their clothes on their shoulders. ---Exodus 12:14